 In order to be eligible to take the Qualifying Exam/Paper a student must be in good standing, have successfully completed the course requirement for the M.S. degree and successfully defended the M.S. thesis by May 15 of the year he/she wishes to fulfill the qualifying requirement.
 Students who have received an M.S. degree from another institution must provide an official transcript and proof of the M.S. degree (i.e., the M.S. degree itself) from that institution.
-Only after the thesis has been approved by the Division Director will they be allowed to sit for the Qualifying Exam/Paper (also by May 15).
+Only after the Division Director has approved the thesis will they be allowed to sit for the Qualifying Exam/Paper (also by May 15).

-Below is a checklist of these items which must be verified by the student's advisor and by the department.

-Completion of M.S. coursework or official transcript of M.S. coursework from other institution.
-Documentation of approved M.S. degree from other institution or successful M.S. defense at UM Student in good standing within Department.

-Date of Master's defense:

-Student' Name (Please Print)
+Below is a checklist of these items, which must be verified by the student's advisor and by the department.
+Completion of M.S. cou rsework or official transcript of M.S. coursework from another univer ^sity Documentation of appr oved M.S. degree from other institution or successful M.S. defense at UM.
+Student in good standing within Department.
+Date of Master's defense: Student' Name (Please Print) Student's Signature - Student's Advisor (Please Print) Advisor's Signature - Departmental Staff Departmental Chair

-Student's Signature

-Student's Advisor (Please Print)

-Advisor's Signature

-Departmental Staff

-Departmental Chair